salim-b/revealjs-tpl/slides.md

 ## Limitations

-- Fenced divs cannot encompass headers (`# h1`, `## h2` etc.)!
+- Fenced divs must not encompass headers (`# h1`, `## h2` etc.)!
-  - The classes/attributes defined for a fenced div will simply not apply to any headers in it.
+  - The classes/attributes defined for a fenced div will not apply to any headers in it.
+  - And Enclosing headers by fenced divs breaks page layout.
   - Therefore you have to style headers separately using [bracketed spans](#bracketed-spans).

----

 # 2nd main slide